qdrant/landing_page/qdrant-landing/content/documentation/concepts/hybrid-queries.md

 hideInSidebar: false # Optional.
 If true, the page will not be shown in the sidebar.
 It can be used in regular documentation pages and in documentation section pages (_index.md).
 ---

-# Hybrid and multi-stage queries
+# Hybrid and Multi-Stage Queries

 *Available as of v1.10.0*